-Giving children choices is a great parenting method to help your child listen and make good decisions.
-Here are tips on best practices and real-life examples.
+Giving children choices is a great method to help your child listen and make good decisions.
+Includes best practices and real-life examples.

 Getting kids to listen can feel like a standoff at times, don’t you think?

-You need to dry and change your child after a bath, but he rolls around in bed playing instead of actually getting into his pajamas.
-He ignores what you say until you use some kind of bargain, and even pushes his brother (only to talk back when you tell him to stop).
+You need to dry and change your child after a bath, but she rolls around in bed playing instead of actually getting into her pajamas.
+She ignores what you say until you use some kind of bargain, and even pushes her brother (only to talk back when you tell her to stop).

-You’ve even tried offering choices to get him to put his shoes on, but he just yells, “I don’t like those choices!”
-And like many parents, you either lose your temper and yell something you regret, or give in to his crazy demands and wild behavior.
+You’ve even tried offering choices to get her to put her shoes on, but she just yells, “I don’t like those choices!”
+And like many parents, you either lose your temper and yell something you regret, or give in to her crazy demands and wild behavior.

-Here’s the thing: however defiant he might be, giving children choices — the right way (which you’ll learn here) — can drastically reduce power struggles and actually get him to listen.
+Here’s the thing: however defiant they might be, giving children choices the right way can reduce power struggles and actually get them to listen.

-Rather than telling him what to do, you give him a choice, especially for those moments when he fights it the most.
+Rather than telling your child what to do, you give her a choice, especially for those moments when she fights it the most.

 Why giving children choices works